sysgears/selenium-automation-bundle/docs/fundamentals/Data Driven Testing/Data Driven Testing in Action.md

         - Recent
         - Sorted by relevance
 ```

+The data in the YAML file is structured as `List<Map>`.
+Each list item provides a separate set of data for a tests.

 In your tests, the objects in the YAML file would look like this: